Seja-menath-dev/AI-GROOVE-FM/README.md

 ---

-For more information about AI-GROOVE-FM and to explore the project further, visit the [AI-GROOVE-FM GitHub repository](https://github.com/Seja-menath-dev/AI-GROOVE-FM).
+For more information about AI-GROOVE-FM and to explore the project further, visit the [AI-GROOVE-FM ](https://seja-menath-dev.github.io/AI-GROOVE-FM/).